Nomad-Media/nomad-sdk/nomad-sdk-pip/README.md

     "password": "password",
     "serviceApiUrl": "serverApiUrl",
     "apiType": "admin",
-    "debugMode": True
+    "debugMode": "debugMode",
+    "singleton": "singleton"
 }
 ```

 apiType: Specifies whether the function you are trying to run is **admin** or **portal**.

-debugMode: Specifies when running functions, whether of not to print api call information.
+debugMode: Boolean that specifies when running functions, whether of not to print api call information.

+singleton: Whether or not to only create one class instance.

 Place the config in a file called config.py and import it into your project.